Do you have succulents that need to be pruned?

 The pruning of succulents is done to multiply the amount of succulents you have, or to control their development.
-So, for example, if you have an Opuntia that has grown too much, you can cut some stalks (leaves) to make it more beautiful, and then plant them in pots or in other corners of the garden to make new plants.
+So, for example, if you have a Donkey's Tail that has grown too much, you can cut some stalks (leaves) to make it more beautiful, and then plant them in pots or in other corners of the garden to make new plants.

 It’s best to prune most succulents in the Spring, as this is their active growing phase.
 You will need a knife, regular scissors or a pruner.
 Regardless of the tool you use, it is crucial that you disinfect it before and after use.